The Truth About the Safety of Crib Bumpers

 Phillips-Walker says no. “Mesh crib covers and slat covers still pose a risk of strangulation and suffocation,” she explains.

 In looking at CPSC data, 13 percent of the nonfatal incidents and concerns reported between 2008 and 2019 involved a breathable bumper or mesh liner.
 These incidents included “slat entrapments,” where a child’s arm or leg became trapped between the crib slats despite the presence of a mesh bumper.

-The CPSC is gathering more information on the safety of mesh and vertical bumpers.
 The AAP echoes this sentiment, saying in a 2019 report, “more research is needed to verify the safety of supposedly ‘breathable’ crib liners, as the risks of suffocation may outweigh the minimal safety benefit.”

 “Some crib bumpers are marketed as being safe, but for something to be promoted, there should be studies showing that they are safe, and currently there’s not enough data there to prove that crib bumpers are safe,” Hammond says.

-In the meantime, it’s better to be safe than sorry.
+The Safe Sleep act doesn’t ban unpadded and mesh crib liners.
+However, it’s better to be safe than sorry.
 Bottom line: The best way to keep baby safe in their crib is to follow the AAP’s safe sleep guidelines.
 Place baby to sleep on their back with nothing in the crib—that means no blankets, pillows, stuffed toys or crib bumpers—except a fitted sheet.

 Are crib bumpers safe for older babies?